libussa/beets-originquery-ng/README.md

 Data column lists the data beets found in the music files, and the Origin Data column lists the data `originquery` pulled from the origin file.
 With this information on hand, it's now clear why beets wasn't able to match the proper
 edition: the music tags don't contain _any_ tags that could actually identify the specific release!

+**Display Fields**: If you've configured additional fields in `tag_patterns` that aren't used for import matching, they will be shown below the comparison table in an "Additional origin information" section.
+This is useful for verifying release details like genre tags, release notes, or other metadata that helps confirm you're importing the correct version.

 ### Conflicts